TABREZ-96/StormTracker/README.md

 # StromTracker

- ntroducing Weather App, a powerful and intuitive application that helps you stay informed about the weather conditions in your area and around the world.
+ Introducing Weather App, a powerful and intuitive application that helps you stay informed about the weather conditions in your area and around the world.
 With the app, you can easily check current weather conditions

  The Weather App uses RESTful API to access up-to-date weather data from a reliable source, ensuring that the information you receive is accurate and reliable.
 With a user-friendly interface, you can simply enter the location you want to check the weather for and the app will display the current temperature, humidity, wind speed, and more.